Cookies disclaimer

 Warsaw hotels are expensive compared with other places in Poland but they are actually quite cheap when we take into consideration Western Europe capitals.

-Let's have a look at some of the best hotels in Warsaw:
+Let's have a look at some of the places to stay in Warsaw Old Town:

 → HOTEL BRISTOL WARSAW